sam-is/OgcApi.Net/README.md

 ### Schemas support

-Schema support is implemented in a separate library: OgcApi.Net.Schemas.
+Schema support is implemented in a separate library: `OgcApi.Net.Schemas`.
 It supports both SQL and MbTiles data providers.
+Related documentation in the Standart: [OGC API - Features - Part 5: Schemas](https://portal.ogc.org/files/108199)

 To enable schema support in your application, install the module and register it using the `AddSchemasOpenApiExtension()` method **before** calling `AddOgcApi()`: